oracle/oci-typescript-sdk/lib/lockbox/README.md

-# OCI NodeJS client for Lockbox Service
+# OCI Node.js client for Lockbox Service

 This module enables you to write code to manage resources for Lockbox Service.